phamquiluan/hfaw/README.md

 ### Data format

 The telemetry data must be presented as `pandas.DataFrame`.
 We require the data to have a column named `time` that stores the timestep.
-A sample of valid data could be downloaded using the `download_data()` method that we will demonstrate shortly below.
+A sample of valid data could be downloaded using the `download_data()` or `download_multi_source_data()` method that we will demonstrate shortly below.

 ### Basic usage example

-A basic example to use BARO, an RCA baseline, to perform RCA are presented as follows,
+A basic example to use BARO, a metric-based RCA baseline, to perform RCA using metrics are presented as follows,

 ```python
 # You can put the code here to a file named test.py